Short rank-metric codes and scattered subspaces: Conclusions

 \section{Conclusions}

-In this article we exhibit examples of linear non-degenerate minimal $[m+2,3,m-2]_{q^m/q}$ rank-metric codes with $m\geq 5$ odd for infinite values of $q,$ providing condition on $m$, such that their dual codes have rank covering radius equal to $2$.
+In this article we exhibit new examples of linear non-degenerate minimal $[m+2,3,m-2]_{q^m/q}$ rank-metric codes with $m\geq 5$ odd for infinite values of $q,$ providing conditions on $m$, such that their dual codes have rank covering radius equal to $2$.

 The keystone to achieve all this is the construction of a family of $(m+2)$-dimensional scattered linear sets of the projective plane $\PG(2,q^m)$, whose underlying vector spaces turn out to be linear cutting blocking sets of $\mathbb{F}^3_{q^m}$, and then elaborating on the link between these objects and rank-metric codes.